PeterZG/Blockchain-Based-Logistics-for-Medical-Equipment-Distribution-System/README.md

 ## Contributing

 This is a private project and we have completed the development phase.
-However, if you have questions or would like to learn more about the project, please feel free to contact us via the email addresses provided below[Email Address].
+However, if you have questions or would like to learn more about the project, please feel free to contact us via the email addresses provided below.

+[weihouzeng@gmail.com][849997616@qq.com]

 ## Authors